jorgebucaran/hyperapp/docs/events.md

 })
 ```

-You can now call any action with a data payload via emit.
+You can now use emit to call any action.

 ```jsx
 emit("dispatch", {